broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 ### Download the sample table template

 The GVS workflow relies on the table structure and names in the Beta workspace.
-Download a TSV of the `sample` table to use for uploading your own data following this template.
+Download a TSV of the `sample` table to use as a template for uploading your own data.

-1.Navigate to the **Data tab** in your clone of the GVS workspace.
+1. Navigate to the **Data tab** in your clone of the GVS workspace.
 2. Click on the **three vertical dots icon** next to the **sample** data table inside the TABLES sidebar on the left side of the page.
 3. Select **Download TSV** to download the data table to your local machine.

 ### Delete the example data
-You will need to delete the example sample data from the workspace so that it is not included in your callset.
+You will need to delete the example sample data from your workspace so that it is not included in your callset.

 1. Navigate to the **Data tab** in your clone of the GVS workspace.
 2. Click on the **sample** data table.
-3. Click the top check mark to select all samples.
+3. Click the **top check mark** to select all samples.
 4. Click **Edit** and click **Delete selected rows** to delete the data.

 ### Edit TSV to upload data stored in the cloud

 If your data is already stored in the cloud, you’ll need to upload a TSV file to Terra containing the cloud paths to your files and update permissions on the data to allow Terra to access it.

-4. **Open the TSV file** with a spreadsheet editor of your choice.
+1. **Open the TSV file** with a spreadsheet editor of your choice.

-5. **Replace the cloud paths** to the example GVCF and index files in the second and third columns with the cloud paths to your GVCF and index files.
+2. **Replace the cloud paths** to the example GVCF and index files in the second and third columns with the cloud paths to your GVCF and index files.

-6. **Update the `sample_id` field** for each sample to anything you’d like.
+3. **Update the `sample_id` field** for each sample to anything you’d like.
 These will be used to name the samples in the output joint VCF file.

 ---